 - Leavened breads (anything made with yeast, baking soda, baking powder, etc.) and baked goods

 So, what can you eat on a Daniel Fast?
 Well, fruits and vegetables.
 Beans and other legumes.
+Whole grains.
 Nuts and seeds.
-Whole grains.
+(Dairy is out, but you can always enjoy almond milk on a Daniel Fast.)
 I noticed a pattern: the Daniel Fast is more or less a vegan diet sans added sugars/sweeteners, refined carbs, caffeine, and alcohol.
-Yes, that’s a lot of exclusions, but having a central dietary theme makes it so much easier to find good things to eat.
-Whether you’re fasting for 10 days or 21, here’s a week of Daniel Diet recipes for breakfast, lunch, and dinner to help you keep at it.
+Yes, that's a lot of exclusions, but having a central dietary theme makes it so much easier to find good things to eat.
+Whether you're fasting for 10 days or 21, here's a week of Daniel Diet recipes for breakfast, lunch, and dinner to help you keep at it.

 1. Green Power Mojito Smoothie | Ready in 10 minutes